-The AD9695 contains diode-based temperature sensors.
+The AD9697 contains diode-based temperature sensors.
 The diodes output voltages commensurate to the temperature of the silicon.

-There are multiple diodes on the die, but the results established using the temperature diode at the central location of the die can be regarded as representative of the entire die.
-However, in applications where only one channel is used (the other channel being in a power-down state), it is recommended to read the temperature diode corresponding to the channel that is on.
-Figure 85 shows the locations of the diodes in the AD9695 with voltages that can be output to the VREF pin.
-In each location, there is a pair of diodes, one of which is $20\times$ the size of the other.
-It is recommended to use both diodes in a location to obtain an accurate estimate of the die temperature.
+There are two diodes on the die, but the results established using the temperature diode at the central location of the die can be regarded as representative of the entire die.
+Figure 61 shows the locations of the diodes in the AD9697 with voltages that can be output to the VREF pin.
+In each location, there is a pair of diodes, one of which is 20× the size of the other.
+It is recommended to use both diodes to obtain an accurate estimate of the die temperature.
 For more information, see the AN-1432 Application Note, Practical Thermal Modeling and Measurements in High Power ICs.

-Figure 85.
+Figure 61.
 Temperature Diode Locations in the Die

 The temperature diode voltages can be exported to the VREF pin using the SPI.
 Use Register 0x18E6 to enable or disable diodes.
 It is important to note that other voltages may be exported to the VREF pin at the same time, which can result in undefined behavior.
 To ensure a proper readout, switch off all other voltage exporting circuits as described in this section.
-Figure 86 shows the block diagram of the controls that are required to enable the diode voltage readout.